 Evaluation requests should be submitted exclusively through the school's Head Coach, Pro Liaison or Director of Football Operations.
 If a player calls the NFL office to request an evaluation, he will be directed to contact his college head coach.

 All requests for evaluation must include an official copy of the player's transcripts from every college that the player has attended.

-Requests may be submitted through the College Relations Website: (apps.nfl.net/CollegeRelations).
-In certain cases, permission may be granted to submit a request via hard copy.
+Requests are submitted through the College Relations Website: (apps.nfl.net/CollegeRelations).